 Session 1: Four times faster (Chairs: Harald Steen, Agata Zaborska)

 Recent publications show that the Arctic is warming faster than anticipated.
 The summer season is getting longer, the winter shorter, sea temperatures are on the rise, sea ice is disappearing, glaciers are melting, and the permafrost is thawing.
 Svalbard and its surrounding ocean may go into a spiral of changes that will drastically change the archipelago.
 Climate change is happening all over the Arctic.
 Svalbard may be unique in some respects and typical for the Arctic in others.
 When can Svalbard research help us understand the future of the Arctic system and when can it not?

-Session 2: Earth System Science and Svalbard (Chairs: Lars Anders Breivik, Ilkka Matero)
+Session 3: Earth System Science and Svalbard (Chairs: Lars Anders Breivik, Ilkka Matero)

 Svalbard is an excellent platform for Earth System Science focusing on the changing Arctic environment, to understand and predict the Arctic’s impact on climate change globally as well as extreme events regionally.
 Understanding the Earth System in and around Svalbard on process-and system levels requires empirical approaches (monitoring and experimental) and modelling.
 Integration and collaboration between these approaches is highly beneficial and is something that has been gaining traction in the previous years.

 Session 4: How to bring it all together (Chairs: Harald Steen + Lars-Anders Breivik)

-Poster Session (Poster prize APECS)
+Poster Session and mingling (Poster prize APECS)